 An Olgoonik subsidiary company was contracted to decommission and clean up the aging site.
 Olgoonik later purchased the site from the U.S. government for a fair market price.
 The corporation now retains surface and subsurface rights to the partially developed 1500-acre site.

 The village received the name “Wainwright” from an English naval officer in 1826.
 He originally named the inlet that separates the village from the Chukchi Sea after his officer, Lt.
 John Wainwright.
 Early maps show the village as “Olrona.”
-Its Iñupiat name was Ulġuniq, or, in English “Olgoonik” (acceptable English pronunciation is Uh-LOO-nick).
+Its Iñupiat name was Ulġuniq, or, in English “Olgoonik”.

 Established in 1973 under the Alaska Native Claims Settlement Act (ANCSA), Olgoonik Corporation is the village corporation for Wainwright, Alaska.
 Alaska is home to 13 regional Alaska Native Corporations and close to 200 village corporations.
 Operating as a for-profit corporation, Olgoonik is charged with bringing benefits to all of its 1,300+ Iñupiat shareholders and their descendants who are able to trace their direct lineage to original shareholders with ties to Wainwright.

 To learn more about what our village has to offer, visit our Wainwright Assets page.